 The requirements: cascading fields and delegated administration

-With this solution, we only need one Profields project custom field and one custom field for each level of the catalog.
+With this solution, we only need one Projectrak's project custom fields and one custom field for each level of the catalog.

 With other tools mentioned, the number is exponentially higher.
 For example, let's imagine that we have offices accross a lot of cities and we want people to choose the city.
 If we followed all the conections in this image we would end up with at least 16 custom fields.

-With Profields and Connect, only 3 project fields and 3 custom fields are needed.
+With Projectrak and Elements Connect, only 3 project fields and 3 custom fields are needed.
 That's less than one third than in the previous option!

-Let's see a quick example of how to set up a comprehensive IT Service catalog in Jira Service Desk using the integration of Profields and Connect.
+Let's see a quick example of how to set up a comprehensive IT Service catalog in Jira Service Management using the integration of Projectrak and Connect.

 When this step has been finalized, the entire service catalog is captured in only five custom fields (or as many as the total levels of complexity in the catalog tree).
 But we still can't use the options in JSD because what we just defined is project metadata.

-As a result, we obtain multi-level dynamic dropdowns both in Jira and in the Service Desk portal.
-As an example, this is what it will look like with the 4th-level example of Planets>Continents>Countries>Cities
+As a result, we obtain multi-level dynamic dropdowns both in Jira and in the Service Management portal.
+As an example, this is what it will look like with the 4th-level example of Planets > Continents > Countries > Cities.

 When dealing with an unlimited license of Jira that is going to be deployed with the goal of servicing thousands of users with hundreds of agents around the globe, every small detail counts.
 Every custom field will impact performance (remember they probably have hundreds of them already!) so often it's vital to stick to a bare minimum.
 Instead of stripping off the service catalog of all the options that had been designed to ensure that the context for each request was properly captured so that back and forth communication and clarifications could be eliminated (or almost so), we were able to preserve the original catalog while adding only one custom field for each level of the catalog.